danny00747/FormulaOne/README.md

 ## How to run this program

 `./prog` followed by `--day` and the value of the day option `sat` for example.
-And finally `--step` and it's value to specify the step that needs to be runned `Q1` for instance.
+And finally `--step` with it's value to specify which step that needs to be runned `Q1` for instance.

 - P1/P2/P3 : for warmup
 - Q1/Q2/Q3 : for qualifications